-According to a study by Yoga Journal, nearly 15 million Americans practice yoga.
-If you are among these 15 million, you know that yoga makes you feel better—its effects are almost immediate—but you may not know why.
+According to the most recent study by Yoga Journal, more than 20 million Americans practice yoga.
+If you are among these 20 million, you know that yoga makes you feel better—its effects are almost immediate—but you may not know why.
 And if you haven’t yet joined the yoga revolution, read on to discover just how beneficial this simple age-old practice can be.
 When practiced regularly, yoga reliably increases our sense of physical health, emotional well-being, mental clarity, and spiritual connection.

 Breath Is the Key

 The key to gaining the full benefit of your yoga session is to make sure you breathe deeply, fully, and in coordination with the movements of your limbs.
 Combining yoga postures with the breath benefits you at the core level of physical functioning: cellular metabolism.
 This is because the yogic breath delivers increased oxygen to your cells while the movements and holding of postures improves circulation, removing waste materials that impair efficiency.

 In addition to improving the metabolic exchange that each cell depends on for optimal functioning, the muscular stretching and rhythmic pressure caused by the breath have a profound impact on the detoxifying mechanisms of the body, including the lymph system, kidneys, lungs, skin, and elimination components of the digestive system.
 This explains the feeling of freshness after yoga and the light or clarity you see in people’s faces following a class.